MysteryCoder456/leptos_todo_app/README.md

 ## Setup

+### Using Docker

+If you have Docker and docker-compose installed, you can simply run `docker compose up --build` and wait a few minutes.
+After it finishes, you can open a browser at `http://localhost:8080` to see the application.

+### Manually

 This project will work using the Stable Rust Toolchain as well, contrary to most examples on the [official Leptos repository](https://github.com/leptos-rs/leptos).